Nexination/configuration-collection/linuxguides/NodeJs.md

 NODE_PATH=/home/node/lib/node_modules
 ```

-3. Log out and back in again or if you are SSH'ed in, just open a new terminal.
+3. Log out and back in again to refresh the variables.

+## Extra info

 Environment variables can also be set for current session with the "export" command and be called with a $ from commandline.

 ```
 export NODE_PATH=/home/node/lib/node_modules
 cd $NODE_PATH
 ```

 It is also possible on some systems to just add these through an environment profile like the Ubuntu .profile.

 ```
 NODE_VERSION=node-v6.2.0